 Temporary employment is another method of gaining valuable work experience.
 A temporary employee (temp) is usually placed in short-term assignments through a legal staffing agency.
 Temporary employees generally earn less than their permanent counterparts because the legal staffing agency takes a substantial cut of their hourly pay.

 Temps aren't employees of the company or firm they're doing work for, so they don't receive benefits or other perks of employment.
 Benefits might be offered through the legal staffing agency, however.

 Temporary work is a great way to explore opportunities within a particular company.
 Some firms hire temporary employees as a way to recruit permanent staff by first testing them out on a trial basis.
 These “temp-to-perm” jobs can result in job offers at the end of the temporary project.

 These positions often depend less on legal experience than administrative experience.
 Consider taking a secretarial position if you know your way around an office pretty well, then work your way up from there.
 Required skills typically include a familiarity with computers, software, and clerical duties.

 This is a foot-in-the-door option, but legal secretaries often work hand-in-hand with their attorneys, particularly in smaller offices.
 You'll gain some valuable, hands-on experience to go with your degree.
 Think of it as a temp job that pays a little better and offers benefits.

-Part-time Legal Jobs
+Part-Time Legal Jobs

 Internships, Externships, and Clinics

-Public interest organizations will not assign meaningless busywork but will instead give you substantive, meaningful tasks that make a difference in the lives of people and the community.
-Contact your local bar association, legal aid office or legal association to locate volunteer opportunities in your area.
+Public interest organizations won't assign meaningless busywork.
+They'll give you substantive tasks that make a difference in the lives of people and their communities.
+Contact your local bar association, legal aid office, or legal association for volunteer opportunities in your area.